 - 3-4 tablespoons olive oil

-- 2-3 tablespoons Japanese curry powder (S&B brand)
+- 2 tablespoons Japanese curry powder S&B brand

 - 3 cups water

-- Roast or steam the pumpkin for 30 minutes and let cool slightly.
+- Roast or steam the pumpkin on baking trays for 45 minutes until a knife goes through easily, and let it cool slightly.

-- While the pumpkin is cooking, prepare the garlic and onions as described.
+- While the pumpkin is roasting, prepare the garlic and onions as described.

 - Add the curry powder and mix well with the onion and garlic, stirring until fragrant (around 4 minutes).
 If the mixture is a little dry, add some more oil.